 For security purposes, Alibaba Cloud Elasticsearch disables the Auto Indexing feature by default.
 However, Beats depends on this feature when it collects the logs of ECS instances.
 If you select Elasticsearch for Output, you must enable the Auto Indexing feature for the Elasticsearch cluster.
-For more information, see Access and configure an Elasticsearch cluster.
+For more information, see Configure the YML file.

-When you create the ECS instance, select one of the following operating systems: Alibaba Cloud Linux, Red Hat Enterprise Linux (RHEL), and Community Enterprise Operating System (CentOS).
-Beats supports only these three operating systems.
+When you create the ECS instance, select one of the following types of operating systems: Alibaba Cloud Linux, Red Hat Enterprise Linux (RHEL), and Community Enterprise Operating System (CentOS).
+Beats supports only these three types of operating systems.
 For more information, see Create an instance by using the wizard.Notice The default installation directory of Beats is /opt/aliyunbeats/.
 After you install Beats, the conf, logs, and data directories are generated on the ECS instance.
-The conf directory contains the configuration file.
-The logs directory contains the Beats log file.
-The data directory contains the Beats data file.
+The conf directory contains the configuration file, the logs directory contains the Beats log file, and the data directory contains the Beats data file.
 We recommend that you do not modify these files.
-Otherwise, errors may occur, or data may be altered.
+Otherwise, errors may occur, or data may be incorrect.
 If an error occurs, you can view the Beats logs in the logs directory to locate the error.

 - Cloud Assistant and Docker are installed on the ECS instance.

 For more information, see Install the Cloud Assistant client and Deploy and use Docker on Alibaba Cloud Linux 2 instances.

 - In the top navigation bar, select a region.
 In the left-side navigation pane, click Beats Data Shippers.

 - Optional:If this is the first time you go to the Beats Data Shippers page, click Confirm in the Confirm Service Authorization message to authorize the system to create a service-linked role for your account.